 Middle School Cafeteria Rules

 Middle schoolers are at an age where they are developing their independence and social skills.
 They are also prone to engaging in negative behaviors such as bullying and peer pressure.
-Specific cafeteria expectations and lunchroom rules can help prevent these negative behaviors.
+Specific cafeteria behavior expectations and lunchroom rules can help prevent these negative behaviors.

 Waiting in Line